dcs-cs263/lecture-prng/README.md

-# lecture3
+# Terrible pseudo-random number generator

-Source code for the linear-feedback shift register from Lecture 3
+Source code for the linear-feedback shift register shown to illustrate PRNGs.